 I’ve found I am most drawn to people who have been through hardship and come out victorious.
 A mentor’s life doesn’t need to be ideal but an important characteristic of a mentor is hope.

-I have a group of people I refer to as my “board of directors”.
+Don’t limit yourself to one mentor.
+I have a group of people I refer to as my “board of directors.”

 Being a mentor is a great way to give back and pour into the next generation.
 Somewhere down the road we started to believe that we need to experience everything in order to learn lessons.
 So much heartache is avoided when we transparently share our own struggle with people who need to hear it.